nikola-vukicevic/breadcrumbs-nvim/README.md

 end
 ```

-The 'breadcrumbs' strings is stored as `g:lsp_current_symbol`, so it is easy to 'pipe' it into Lualine:
+The 'breadcrumbs' strings is stored as `g:lsp_current_symbol`, so it is easy to 'pipe' it into Lualine (probably other status line plugins as well):

 ```lua
 function ReadLSPSymbol()